Page contents

 Macedonia is not your typical travel destination.
 Macedonia has been hidden away for the past couple of decades, virtually existing below the radar.

-Most people need a well-traveled passport and an adventurous spirit to get there, but worry not – this article will make a proper introduction inviting everyone to include Macedonia in their next itinerary.
-I will focus on Macedonian cuisine, exploring an entire country through food alone.
+Most people need a well-traveled passport and an adventurous spirit to get there, but worry not – in my article, I will make a proper introduction inviting you to include Macedonia in your Balkan itinerary.

-Captivated by picturesque lakes and archaic monastery landmarks, you’ll get the impression that Macedonia is a heavenly vacation spot.
 The outdoors, it seems, provide most of the thrill, but there is rarely a discussion to be had about the gastronomic part of the offer.

-As you scroll down, you’ll realize that Macedonia is not only about the panoramic views and the challenging mountain terrain.
 Most of the cultural heritage is embedded within the food of Macedonia, where the Macedonian spirit manifests itself in full display.

 Macedonians know how to respect their cuisine in a way that is second to none.
 Macedonian recipes are rich, colorful, and vibrant, and the menu is affordable beyond belief.
 On the other hand, the atmosphere in which the food of Macedonia is served is the frosting of the metaphorical cake.
 Predictably, people fall in love right away.